MistUnky/minebase/README.md

 similar to the modpacks already included.
 The modpack should at least consist of two mods, one that provides an API and a second mod using it.
-Registry functions that directly or indirectly rely on one of the minetest.register_\* functions, should except two arguments, the name and a definition as a table.
+Registry functions that directly or indirectly rely on one of the minetest.register_\* functions, should expect two arguments, the name and a definition as a table.
 If you spot bugs or want to improve the code otherwise, feel free to open issues.